YU000jp/logseq-plugin-show-weekday-and-week-number/readme.md

 ### Journal Boundaries Calendar 🗓️

 - Smooth access to previous and subsequent dates on a single date page or journals, Weekly Journal.
-  1. Show indicator (dot) of journal entries
+  1. Show indicator (line) of journal entries
   1. Highlight holidays for the country
      > Show Lunar-calendar date for Chinese